zaphpa/zaphpa/index.md

 To start serving RESTful HTTP requests, you need to go through three simple steps:

-1. Setup URoute Library
+1. Setup Zaphpa Library
 1. Instantiate and configure a router object
 1. Write callbacks/controllers.

-## Setting Up URoute Library
+## Setting Up Zaphpa Library

 You need to register a PHP script to handle all HTTP requests.
 For Apache it would look something like the following: